BenBouiss/NN_intern_2022/README.md

-Ongoing development, more user friendly features and function coming soon™
+Ongoing development, more user friendly features and functions coming soon™